turingschool/curriculum/source/projects/scribblr.markdown

 </div>
 ```

-If you click on "Scribblr" you'll notice that it goes to the rails welcome page and the styles are all messed up.
+If you click on "Scribblr" you'll notice that it goes to the rails welcome page.
 Let's fix that by giving our application a root route.

 Edit `config/routes.rb` and right before `resources :posts` add: